Finland-Sweden Ferries - a Guide for 2025

 Turku to Stockholm

-The best ferries between Sweden and Finland depart from Turku.
-They are also operated by Tallink and Viking Line.
-Turku is a small town located 160 kilometres from Helsinki, but the Port of Turku can be reached directly by train from Helsinki within 2 hours.
+The best ferries from Finland to Sweden depart from Turku, operated by both Tallink and Viking Line.
+Turku, a small city 160 kilometres from Helsinki, is easily accessible by train from Helsinki in about two hours.

-Because the journey time from Turku to Stockholm is less than 10 hours, it is possible to travel in the daytime without a cabin.
-Travelling without your cabin significantly reduces the ticket price.
+Since the journey from Turku to Stockholm takes less than 10 hours, it is possible to travel during the day without booking a cabin, which lowers the ticket price.

-Undeniably, m/s Viking Glory is the most modern ferry between Finland and Sweden.
+Viking Line operates two ferries from Turkey.
+Undeniably, M/S Viking Glory is the most modern ferry between Finland and Sweden.
 It started operating in 2022.
 This ferry is also more environmentally friendly as it operates with natural gas.

-The ferry is big, having a capacity of 2,800 passengers.
-Travelling on m/s Glory feels like being in a luxury floating hotel with many entertainment services.
+The ferry is large, with a capacity of 2,800 passengers.
+Travelling on M/S Viking Glory feels like being in a luxury floating hotel with many entertainment services.

-M/s Viking Grace and m/s Glory have two departures from Turku and Stockholm every day together.
-The journey time is less than 10 hours.
+M/S Viking Grace and M/S Viking Glory operate between Turku and Stockholm twice daily, with departures in the morning and evening.
+The journey lasts less than 10 hours.

-There are two ferries traversing between Naantali and Kapelskär operated by Finnlines.
-Naantali is 15 kilometres from Turku, and Kapelskär is 89 from Stockholm centre.
-We can't recommend this route because you must take a taxi or bus to reach these distant ports.
+There are two ferries traversing between Naantali and Kapellskär operated by Finnlines.
+Naantali is 15 kilometres from Turku, and Kapellskär is 89 from Stockholm centre.
+We can't recommend this route for everyone because you must take a taxi or bus to reach these distant ports.
 However, the route may be more inexpensive and a good option for people driving a car.

 Vaasa to Umeå